bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

  \end{align}
  $

 Tell us the the weights thetaB will reach are influenced by thetaA.
 I.e the network is more likely to setlle on weights closer to thetaA in weight space.
-However, the abstract representations learnt are very sensitive to such changes, esepecillay given that all the weights are changing.
+However, the abstract representations learnt are very sensitive to magnitude changes to the weights, esepecillay given that all the weights are changing.
 So even though we have a natural inclination to end up closer to thetaA in weight space, it is still too far in representation space.